apardor/123dashboard/README.md

 Dashboard for 123press, a web design and hosting reseller based in Førde, Norway.

-Site build with Kejyll and Bootsrap.
+Site build with Jekyll and Bootsrap.